PierreJosephJeanDaniel/jobscrapper/README.md

 # jobscrapper
-A project of web scrapping focussed on job search portails
+A project of web scrapping focused on job search portails